MED-TOX in Court ADA Decisions

 analyst; to resign and forego the possibility of any future FBI

 position; or be terminated.

-He chose the first option and was given a
+the first option and was given a

 template resignation letter to fill out.
 Two weeks later he was offered